Pronunciation of 'Corymbia'

 English (United States)

-A genus of trees in the Myrtaceae family, native to Australia, commonly known as bloodwoods.
+A genus of trees native to Australia, including species commonly referred to as bloodwoods.